 However, you can take out a small mortgage for some watercolor brushes.
 The best ones are made from Kolinsky sable hair and are indeed a dream to use.
 I use Escoda Reserva pointed round sables which aren’t cheap but are definitely worth it.
 I use mostly a 10 or a 12 and you can do 90% of your painting with one of these.

 A final alternative to a sable brush are the Silver Black Velvet brushes.
 These are made of squirrel hair and, although their bristles are somewhat floppier than sables, they hold a lot of water and point well.
+The bigger ones (14 and above) can also be used for washes.

 Although you can paint perfectly well with a single brush sometimes it’s handy to have another one on the go for softening edges.
 Ideally it would be the same as your painting brush but a synthetic round is fine for this too.
-One of a similar size to your
+One of a similar size to your main painting brush is a good choice.

 Sometimes we want to cover a large area of paper with paint and need a brush with more covering power.
 Sables are eye-wateringly expensive at these sizes but alternatives do exist.